Determine languages

 editlanguagebranch

-cookie exists, add the language code to the list. - If the web.config parameter
+cookie exists, add the language code to the list. - If the

-is set and you have a match from the host name, add the language code to the list. - If the cookie
+is set, and you have a match from the hostname; add the language code to the list. - If the cookie

 epslanguage